-The Company considers all highly liquid assets, having an original maturity of less than three months, to be cash equivalents.
+The Company considers all highly liquid investments with an original maturity of three months or less, when acquired, to be cash equivalents.
 The Company maintains its cash in bank deposits which, at times, may exceed federally insured limits.
 The Company has not experienced any losses in such accounts.
 The Company believes it is not exposed to any significant credit risk of cash and cash equivalents.

 Cash and cash equivalents are maintained at financial institutions and, at times, balances may exceed federally insured limits.
 The Company has never experienced any losses related to these balances.
-All of the Company's non-interest bearing cash balances were fully insured at December 31, 2011 due to a temporary federal program in effect from December 31, 2010 through December 31, 2012.
+All of the Company's non-interest bearing cash balances were fully insured at December 31, 2012 due to a temporary federal program in effect from December 31, 2010 through December 31, 2012.
 Under the program, there is no limit to the amount of insurance for eligible accounts.
 Beginning 2013, insurance coverage will revert to \$250,000 per depositor at each financial institution, and our non-interest bearing cash balances may again exceed federally insured limits.